Velvary: Sights

-The major sights of the spacious Krále Vladislava Square include a Baroque Marian column (built in 1716–1719), the Baroque town hall from 1717, and the Church of Saint Catherine.
+The major sights of the spacious square Náměstí Krále Vladislava include a Baroque Marian column (built in 1716–1719), the Baroque town hall from 1717, and the Church of Saint Catherine.
 The church is the most valuable monument of Velvary.
 It is originally a Gothic building, first mentioned in 1337.
 It was rebuilt in the second half of the 15th century and modified in the Renaissance style in 1580–1604, as part of reconstruction after a lightning strike.
 At the end of the 17th century, the church was modified in the Baroque style, but none of these modifications has been preserved as a result of the neo-Gothic reconstruction at the beginning of the 20th century.
 The interior of the church is decorated with murals from the mid-15th century.

 The Church of Saint George is located in the southern part of the town.
 It was built in the Renaissance style in 1613–1616.
 The church is surrounded by a large cemetery.

 The Church of All Saints is located in the western part of the town and is the only remnant of the former settlement of Malovary, which fused with Velvary in the 16th century.
 The church probably dates from the 13th century.
 Around 1700, it was extended and modified in the Baroque style.
 In the mid-19 century, it was rebuilt into its present form.

 The Prague Gate was built in the Renaissance style in 1580 and is the last preserved of three town gates.